 - Paint color in Greek houses is limited to chapter’s selected standard color in bedrooms and common areas.

 - Upon chapter request, a mural of significance to the chapter’s identity, history, or culture may be placed on common area walls or one wall in bedrooms.
 This request requires submission of a Mural Request Form by the chapter, including documented approval from the chapter president, house manager, and alumni.
 If the painting of the mural is satisfactory at the end of the year, the paint may remain.
-An inspection will be completed by Residential Services and Facilities Services.
+An inspection will be completed by Housing Services and Facilities Services.

-- Murals or other unique paint work already in place prior to the 2014-2015 academic year, will be “grandfathered in” and remain in place; however, no new paint, unless deemed as a mural of significance approved by the Director of Residential Services, will be permitted.
+- Murals or other unique paint work already in place prior to the 2014-2015 academic year, will be “grandfathered in” and remain in place; however, no new paint, unless deemed as a mural of significance approved by the Director of Housing Services, will be permitted.

-If, during closing inspections in May, any bedroom that is painted an alternative color that was approved prior to 2014-15 or a an approved mural that is found to be in unsatisfactory condition by Residential Services will be painted back to the original house color and billed to the Chapter.
+If, during closing inspections in May, any bedroom that is painted an alternative color that was approved prior to 2014-15 or a an approved mural that is found to be in unsatisfactory condition by Housing Services will be painted back to the original house color and billed to the Chapter.
 Any unapproved painting found in bedrooms will be repainted and billed to the resident(s) of the room.
 Any unapproved painting in a common area will be repainted and billed to the chapter.

 What contracted services does the University provide to the fraternities and sororities?